sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

  * Wiki-like platform for editing notebooks for publishing mathematical, physical, statistical and other content.
  * tagging support, listings by tags
  * efficiently exchange usage examples, tips and ideas.
+ * a repository of useful examples, interacts, etc., distributed with Sage and hosted on a website, that users can query and easily use/adapt.

 ==== Internationalization of the notebook ====